 With workplaces opening up again, accidents are likely to happen.
 In fact, no organization is exempted from situations like this.
 As a supervisor, you must prepare ahead before an employee comes to report a case to you.
 So, what preparation do you need?
 Mark Haskins asserted that preparation for workplace accidents follows a definite process.
 Understanding these steps guides your action and helps you attend to the situation proactively.

-At FirstCall Urgent Care our provider team is ready to ensure that you are getting your sudden injury treatment needs met right away.
+At FirstCall Medical Center our provider team is ready to ensure that you are getting your sudden injury treatment needs met right away.
 Our safe and sanitized urgent care center allows patients to get treatment for bruises, sprains, light breaks, scrapes, cuts, and lacerations all within a single healthcare setting.
 No emergency room wait is needed and we encourage all patients to come in after using the following techniques to reduce injury complications or lower the risk of worsened injury.

 Procedures And Response Techniques To Minimize Accidents And Risks